Going Beyond GAAP: 3 Metrics to Help Gauge Your SaaS Business Performance

 June 16, 2022

-SaaS companies that rely on GAAP reporting are getting the “what” without the “how” or “why” of their business, leaving them with a distorted picture of their financial performance and a foggy view of the future.
+Software companies that rely on GAAP reporting are getting the “what” without the “how” or “why” of their business, leaving them with a distorted picture of their financial performance and a foggy view of the future.

 This spend-first, profit-much-later phenomenon makes the decision to invest in growing new business and commit to substantially negative cash flows a potentially daunting exercise.
 But if you have the means to navigate these complex waters with strong insights into what makes your operation tick, you can use stronger metrics to make better, faster decisions and ultimately turn a profit.

-Key Metrics for SaaS Companies
+Key Metrics for Software Companies

 Below are the three key metrics you need beyond GAAP to measure performance and gain a better perspective on your future.